 Milo is a tiny city located in the state of Iowa.
 With a population of 761 people and just one neighborhood, Milo is the 373rd largest community in Iowa.
-Much of the housing stock in Milo was built prior to World War II, making it one of the older and more historic cities in the country.
+Milo has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Milo real estate is some of the most expensive in Iowa, although Milo house values don't compare to the most expensive real estate in the U.S.